 After reading Dr. Marcia Reynold‘s article on PsychologyToday, I decided to rewrite this post to give it the clarity and justification it deserved.

 Her post title Living a Good Life Without Purpose caught me off guard initially.
 I have to admit I am quick to judge as I was having thoughts that she is encouraging people to live aimlessly.
-(I need to get rid of my bad habit of making premature judgements.
-Read my article on breaking bad habits here) Is she not going to address those who has acquired wealthy but still feel a certain emptiness in their life?
+(I need to get rid of my bad habit of making premature judgments.
+Read my article on breaking bad habits here) Is she not going to address those who have acquired wealthy but still feel a certain emptiness in their life?
 What about teenagers these days who seek purpose in everything they do, including life itself?

 As I read further, I understand that some people are exactly happy with the way they are, and the ongoing hype of “Having A Purpose” becomes a burden to them.
 In this case, I truly agree that they should not be reading articles such as this.